interpretml/interpret/shared/ebm_native/style.md

       compatible.
 It's probably cleaner and easier to eliminate most of the exceptions rather than RAIIing everything.
     - We tend to use the struct hack a lot in this code for supporting multiclass.
-Multiclass requires an array of residuals, and there are performance benefits to co-locating this kind of data in the same region as the rest of the per-instance or per-bin or per-TreeNode data.
+Multiclass requires an array of residuals, and there are performance benefits to co-locating this kind of data in the same region as the rest of the per-sample or per-bin or per-TreeNode data.
 The struct hack requires using POD structures and those are incompatible with C++ classes, so for many data structures we end up using raw pointers to arrays of these POD structs.
 Adding RAII wrappers arround these would add complexity.
     - In the future we plan to implement MPI data transfers to outside processes.
 Classes like HistogramBucket